nkdAgility/NKDAgility.com/site/content/resources/blog/2013/2013-09-02-review-developing-intel-haswell-harris-beach-sds-ultrabook/index.md

 ---
+title: 'Review Part 2: Developing with Intel Haswell Harris Beach SDS Ultrabook'
+date: 2013-09-02
+author: MrHinsh
 id: "10081"
-title: "Review Part 2: Developing with Intel Haswell Harris Beach SDS Ultrabook"
-date: "2013-09-02"
-categories:
-  - "news-and-reviews"
-tags:
-  - "develop"
-  - "hardware"
-  - "harris-beach"
-  - "intel"
-  - "review"
-coverImage: "Web-Intel-Metro-icon-21-21.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "review-developing-intel-haswell-harris-beach-sds-ultrabook"
+slug: review-developing-intel-haswell-harris-beach-sds-ultrabook
 aliases:
 - /blog/review-developing-intel-haswell-harris-beach-sds-ultrabook
+tags:
+- develop
+- hardware
+- harris-beach
+- intel
+- review
+categories:
+- news-and-reviews
+coverImage: Web-Intel-Metro-icon-21-21.png

 ---

 It has just over a month since I received my Intel Haswell Harris Beach SDS Ultrabook from Intel to review and I have to say that I love this little laptop.
 I have been trying to use it exclusively and have done pretty well.